kororaproject/website/upstream/client/README.md

 #### Command Overview
 The following commands are available for the management of Canvas templates:
 ```
-cnvs config [--unset] name [value]
+cnvs config [--unset] option.name [value]
 ```

 You can query/set/replace/unset options with this command.
-The `name` is actually the section and the key separated by a dot, and the value will be escaped.
+The `option.name` argument is actually the section and the key separated by a dot, and the value will be escaped.

 ### Templates
-The following commands allow adding, removing and updating and synchronising Canvas templates.
+The following commands allow adding, removing, modifying, querying, and synchronising Canvas templates.

 #### Command Overview
 The following commands are available for the management of Canvas templates: